As leaders meet, Chinese hope for end to 'zero-COVID' limits

 “The vast, vast majority of the population goes on with their lives, unaffected, and that’s a much better policy from the government perspective to implement than, for example, forcing a vaccine mandate through the population,” Chen said.

-But Huang noted signs of social instability, especially among the middle class and urban residents.
+But Huang noted growing signs of social instability, especially among the middle class and urban residents.

 “I think the question is whether it has reached a tipping point that people really find this is not acceptable anymore,” he said.
 “We cannot tolerate that anymore.
 It remains to be seen even in the large cities, you know, how people are willing to tolerate draconian measures.”